-Accessing Jedox from your local web browser requires opening up port 80 on the VM for your local machine’s IP via Azure Administration.
+- To access Jedox from your local web browser, open up port 80 on the VM for your local machine’s IP via Azure Administration.

-Start the Jedox suite and activate your license as described here: License Activation in Jedox Web.
+- Start Jedox Suite and activate your license, as described in License Activation in Jedox Web.

 Getting started with Jedox GPU Accelerator

 To activate GPU acceleration for a specific cube:

 - Open the Modeler and select the cube

 - Open the “Advanced” panel, and check the box for “Activate GPU acceleration”.

 For more information, see Using the Jedox GPU Accelerator.